 Ogo Maduewesi, Founder/CEO

 Ogo Maduewesi is a pacesetter; a Vitiligo patient leader. the founder/CEO of Vitiligo Support and Awareness Foundation – VITSAF, the first Vitiligo patient-driven organisation in Sub-Saharan Africa.
-In her, 10years of experience as a non-profit professional, Ogo has inspired, contributed immensely to the Vitiligo community globally, building up an invaluable network of Vitiligo support groups in Sub-Saharan Africa and abroad.
+In her, 12years of experience as a non-profit professional, Ogo has inspired, contributed immensely to the Vitiligo community globally, building up an invaluable network of Vitiligo support groups in Sub-Saharan Africa and abroad.
 Living with Vitiligo, a condition in which the pigment is lost from areas of the skin, causing whitish patches, often with no clear cause, Ogo has gone through the various stages of the condition; including psychosocial challenges, social exclusion, low self-esteem, loss of body confidence it brings to the patient.
-Living to tell the tale, Ogo lives to serve people who are going through the same situation, inspire, educate, and build them on how to manage, live and or overcome the struggles.
+Living to tell the tale, Ogo’s life’s goal presently is psychosocial wellness of primarily every Sub-Saharan African living with any Visible disfigurement and or Appearance alterations through Social Impact Entertainment SIE.
 Ogo’s work with Vitiligo cannot be discussed without mentioning her developing World Vitiligo Day, 25 June, and the journey that inspired Outer Shell Africa.
-She is a founding Director at International Alliance of Dermatology Patient Organization –IADPO.
+She is a founding Director at the International Alliance of Dermatology Patient Organization –IADPO.

 Izu Ojukwu, Filmmaker (Partner in Film and TV production)